-To obtain certification, trainees in the full course must complete 7 online classes, watch two recorded webinars and pass the comprehensive final (open-book, research encouraged) with a 70% or better.
+To obtain certification, trainees in the full course must complete 8 online classes and pass the comprehensive final (open-book, research encouraged) with a 70% or better.

 The Colorado Gardener Certificate may be displayed in a place of business and used in business marketing.